 The rate of subsidy reimbursement for which the child was approved.

-Whether the child was approved for full-time care, part-time care, or both; including the days of care requested by the parent.
+Whether the child was approved for full-time care, part-time care, or both, including the days of care requested by the parent.

 The assigned co-payment rate to be billed on behalf of this child.

-The name and ID number of the approved provider location designated for care.
-Care shall only occur at the location associated with both the provider name and ID number indicated on the certificate.
-When multiple care locations are owned, care is only allowed at the single location indicated on the certificate.
+The name and ID number of the approved child care provider location designated for care.
+Care shall only occur at the location associated with both the child care provider name and ID number indicated on the certificate.
+A certificate may not be transferred to another child care location without written approval from the MDHS Division of Early Childhood Care & Development.

-The child care certificate details the conditions under which care is allowed to occur.
-Any deviation from what was approved will be considered fraudulent and subject to penalties, fines, recoupment, and possible prosecution when warranted.

 Source: 45 CFR 98.45; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4